 The only thing you have to do is express your objective, and they will create and assist you in operating the ideal environment: There will be no more technical difficulties, lengthy deployment periods, or expensive blunders.

 The InMotion Flex Metal Cloud is a flexible metal cloud that can be customised.

 With the introduction of Flex Metal Cloud, InMotion Hosting has transformed its standard web hosting business model into something new and interesting for customers.
-Flex Metal Cloud, which is powered by OpenStacks, enables customers to start small and quickly scale up to a private on-demand cloud platform of any capacity.
+Customers can start small and quickly scale up to a private on-demand cloud platform of any capacity with Flex Metal Cloud, which is powered by OpenStacks.